mohamedkamal20/ChatSystemGoAPIs/README.md

 This is a creation of messages and chats endpoints in goLang to achieve high performance and concurrency.
 ### Goals
 * Create chat and message Endpoints.
+* Get chat and message numbers from redis if exists else from database using locks.
 * Send chat or message create payload to rabbitMQ.
 * Handle concurrent application runs and race condition.
 * Containerize the task.